WASP-84

-BD+02 2056, also known as WASP-84 is a G-type main-sequence star.
-Its surface temperature is 5350 K, and is slightly enriched in heavy elements compared to the Sun, with a metallicity Fe/H index of 0.05.
+WASP-84, also known as BD+02 2056, is a G-type main-sequence star 327 ly away in the constellation Hydra.
+Its surface temperature is 5350 K and is slightly enriched in heavy elements compared to the Sun, with a metallicity Fe/H index of 0.05.
 It is rich in carbon and depleted of oxygen.
-BD+02 2056's age is probably older than the Sun at 8.5 billion years.
+WASP-84's age is probably older than the Sun at 8.5 billion years.
 The star appears to have an anomalously small radius, which can be explained by the unusually high helium fraction or by it being very young.

-A multiplicity survey did not detect any stellar companions to BD+02 2056 as at 2015.
+A multiplicity survey did not detect any stellar companions to WASP-84 as of 2015.